bjerrep/terminalcolor/README.md

 # terminalcolor

-A couple of bash scripts to manually set text and background colors in terminals.
+A couple of bash scripts to set text and background colors in terminals.

 A total of 3 ways exist to set the colors, see the picture below.